 It is important to note that the only expectation we have of new students is that they try.
 We hold no judgement on athletic abilities or personality traits - we've all been there at one point!

 Our sword classes range from casual practice sessions to intense drill days.
 The sessions are flexible based on who is in attendnace.
 The program is designed for ages 12 and older, but younger students that have experience with martial arts or join with family members may be considered.

 There is a full curriculum available from your first class and beyond.
 The begining few ranks may not be cardio intensive, but you will be using arm, back, and leg muscles you may not have known about!
 Once your body starts to adjust, the techniques become much easier, making the patterns and drills more fun.

 Our classes are open to the public.
 Before you or your child can participate in classes, we will have you fill out a registration form.
 There is no commitment at this point, it is just a way for us to have a signed statement of participation.
-After you have given permission to participate, we will allow you to do so for free for the first two class sessions!
+After you have given permission to participate, we will allow you to join in class during your trial membership!
+Many times we allow the first week free of charge, or have offers for extended trial sessions.
 We do this as a courtesy to all new students to let them decide if martial arts training with us fits their desires.
 We suggest loose-fitting, light-weight clothing.
 A t-shirt and sweat pants are common attire for the first few classes.
 Once your trial membership has expired, if you decide you or your child would like to continue, there are a number of options for enrollment.

 The first week or two of classes can be a little unsettling to some people that don't have any experience in a Korean martial art.
 We use Korean commands throughout our classes, and when you don't know what you are doing or what the commands mean, it's easy to become frustrated.
 Each of us were beginners at one time and we understand and will help you become more comfortable in class.
 Our instructors will often also use English in class while new students are learning the commands.